Insider Selling Pressure Methodology

 The Signal

-Persistent negative funding rates across multiple exchanges is the signal.
+Persistent negative funding across multiple exchanges is the core signal.
 Normal traders do not systematically maintain short exposure for days or weeks.
-Funds hedging locked token positions do.
+Funds, market makers, or teams hedging locked token exposure often do.

 How We Score

-Each flagged coin receives a composite score from 0 to 10 based on two components.
-Coins must also have recent funding data from at least 2 exchanges before they can enter the leaderboard:
+Each flagged coin receives a composite score from 0 to 10 based on multiple signal families.
+Coins must have active shortability and sufficient recent derivatives coverage before they can enter the leaderboard:

 Backtest Results